Kong/docs.konghq.com/app/konnect/getting-started/access-beta.md

 ---
-title: Creating a Kong Konnect Beta Account
+title: Accessing a Kong Konnect Beta Account
 no_search: true
 no_version: true
 beta: true